basvdberg/IncrementalJoin/README.md

 This library implements an incremental join function to join 2 (usually large) incrementally refreshed tables, taking into account the refresh timestamp of each table and the fact that data might arrive late.

 The next section is a quick start and installation guide.
-After that we will describe the working in more detail.
+After that we will describe how it works in more detail.

 # Installation and Usage